alyeffy/DeuxExponential/README.md

 # Usage
 1. Download and install [DrRacket](https://download.racket-lang.org/).
 2. Open the DeuxExponential.rkt file in DrRacket.
-3. In the console, type (main GSX), where X is any integer 1-5, and hit enter.
+3. In the console, type `(main GSX)`, where X is any integer 1-5, and hit enter.
 4. The rules of the game are similar.
-The goal is to get the value any tile on the board to 2048.
+The goal is to get the value of any tile on the board to 2048.
 You control the movement of the tiles using the arrow keys.
-When a tile collides with another tile of the same value, it adds up to one tile with their added numerical value.
+When a tile collides with another tile of the same value, they become one tile with the summed numerical value of the 2 tiles.
 You lose the game if the board is full and you have no moves left (i.e. none of the tiles can collapse with each other).
 5. Enjoy :)